-A bank has also extended a leasing facility to the Company for the purpose of renting vehicles to be used in the conduct of business.
+A local bank has also extended a leasing facility to the Company for the purpose of renting vehicles to be used in the conduct of business.
 Under this facility, the lease guarantees the Company (the lessee or renter) the use of vehicles and the bank (the property owner) regular payments for a specific period.

-As of March 31, 2015, CCDC and CLC outstanding loan balance under these lease facility amounted to P56.89 million, respectively.
-The lease facility bears interest ranging from 8.25% to 8.75% as of March 31, 2015.
-Principal amortization of the loan during the period amounted to P3.32 million.
+As of March 31, 2016, CPGI, CCDC and CLC's outstanding loan balance under these lease facility amounted to £45.06 million, respectively.
+The lease facility bears interest ranging from 7.00% to 8.50% as of March 31, 2016.